lollylight/laravel-fgst/README.md

 1. Create your account and log in with an email.
 2. Set and update information about yourself on your profile page.
-3. Share your thoughts, some images and YouTube video on your profile page.
+3. Share your thoughts, images and YouTube video on your profile page.
 4. Make some friends cause this project allows and enocourages you to do it.
 5. Leave a comment under your friend's publication if you need to.
 6. If you need to discuss something or ask some questions, you can visit forum, what is kindly divided into categories, which you can mark as favorites.